What Does It Mean When Your Oil Dipstick is Burnt

 Updated:

 It means that your oil has been heated to a high temperature and has begun to break down.
-This can happen if you drive at high speeds for extended periods of time, or if your engine is running hot for some other reason.
+This can happen if you drive at high speeds for extended periods, or if your engine is running hot for some other reason.
 If the oil dipstick is burnt, it’s best to change the oil as soon as possible.

 If you’re someone who pays attention to their car’s maintenance, then you know that checking your oil dipstick is an important part of keeping your car running smoothly.
 But what does it mean if you notice that your oil dipstick is burnt?
 There are a few possible reasons for this.